Quick & Easy: Setting up ZFS raidz on Ubuntu

 Locate the drives you want into your array

-sudo ls /dev/disk/by-id | grep "ata"
+• sudo ls /dev/disk/by-id | grep "ata"

-zfs get casesensitivity data
+• zfs get casesensitivity data (should be insensitive for windows)

-check pool status
+• check pool status sudo zpool status

-sudo zpool scrub data
+• Verify the pool with scrub sudo zpool scrub data

-sudo zpool scrub -s data
+• Cancel a scrub sudo zpool scrub -s data

-sudo crontab -l | { cat; echo "@weekly zpool scrub data"; } | crontab -
+• add monthly scrub task to crontab sudo crontab -l | { cat; echo "@monthly zpool scrub data"; } | crontab -

 add scrub task on reboot to crontab

-sudo crontab -l | { cat; echo "@reboot sleep 25 && zpool scrub data"; } | crontab -
+• sudo crontab -l | { cat; echo "@reboot sleep 25 && zpool scrub data"; } | crontab -

 replace failed drive